-If you are off site, digital records typically cost £3.50 per document to download.
+Digital records available to download in Discovery are currently free of charge.
 Add a record to your basket in Discovery and complete the order process to receive a download link, which will remain active for 30 days.
 Download or save the document within this time frame to ensure that you can still access the document after the link expiry date.

-Some digitised records are also available to view through services such as Findmypast or Ancestry: this will be specified in the catalogue description in Discovery.
+Some digitised records are also available to view through websites such as Findmypast or Ancestry: this will be specified in the catalogue description in Discovery.

 Request a copy to be sent to you

 You can request digital or paper copies of many documents held by The National Archives.